-VMPS domain server The IP address of the configured VLAN membership policy servers.
-The switch can occur automatically when the reconfirmation interval expired, or you can force it by entering the vmps reconfirm privileged EXEC command or its
+- VMPS domain server The IP address of the configured VLAN membership policy servers.
+The switch sends queries to the one marked current.
+The one marked primary is the primary server. - VMPS Action The result of the most recent reconfirmation attempt.
+A reconfirmation attempt can occur automatically when the reconfirmation interval expired, or you can force it by entering the vmps reconfirm privileged EXEC command or its CiscoWorks SNMP equivalent.